akamai/terraform-provider-akamai/website/docs/d/group.html.markdown

 # akamai_group

-Use `akamai_group` datasource to retrieve a group id.
+Use `akamai_group` data source to retrieve a group id.

 ## Example Usage